Green New Deal — Root Directly Challenges Republican Rep Scott Tipton's Support of "Business As Usual" for the Fossil Fuel Industrty

 Also, folks; this is a grassroots campaign and we really need your financial support as well.
 So please check below how to help out.

-Our main use of funds will be for travel, communications, some operating and event services, and campaign materials and equipment.
+Our main use of funds will be for travel, some operating and event services, and printing campaign materials.
 NO TV ADS!
 NO DCCC.

-We're running a low-budget campaign, but we need some bucks now.
-We're grateful for any amount you can afford to contribute to help get us going.
+We're running a low-budget campaign, but we need some help now.
+We're grateful for any amount you can afford to contribute to help keep us going.

 It's easy to do with ActBlue.
 And many thanks go to you.

 A Westerner Who Means Business